cchaudhary/datasciencecoursera/GDataCData/CodeBook.md

-fBodyAccMag-std()Standard deviation of frequency of body acceleration magnitude.fBodyBodyAccJerkMag-mean()Mean frequency of body acceleration jerk magnitude.fBodyBodyAccJerkMag-std()Standard deviation of frequency of body acceleration jerk magnitude. fBodyBodyGyroMag-mean()Mean frequency of magnitude of body gyroscope measurement. fBodyBodyGyroMag-std()Standard deviation of frequency of magnitude of body gyroscope measurement. fBodyBodyGyroJerkMag-mean()Mean frequency of magnitude of body gyroscope jerk measurement.
+fBodyAccMag-std()Standard deviation of frequency of body acceleration magnitude.fBodyBodyAccJerkMag-mean()Mean frequency of body acceleration jerk magnitude.fBodyBodyAccJerkMag-std()Standard deviation of frequency of body acceleration jerk magnitude. fBodyBodyGyroMag-mean()Mean frequency of magnitude of body gyroscope measurement. fBodyBodyGyroMag-std()Standard deviation of frequency of magnitude of body gyroscope measurement. fBodyBodyGyroJerkMag-mean()Mean frequency of magnitude of body gyroscope jerk measurement

 ##Processing steps

 All of the relevant data files were read into data frames, appropriate column headers were added, and the training and test sets were combined into a single data set.
 All feature columns were removed that did not contain the exact string "mean()" or "std()".
 This left 66 feature columns, plus the subject_id and activity columns.
 The activity column was converted from a integer to a factor, using labels describing the activities.